ClearPath

 Before

-Score Simulator accessible only via a subtle card below the fold.
+Score Simulator was accessible only via a subtle link card on the dashboard, positioned below the factor bars.
 3 of 5 users could not find it.
-Task completion: 60%.
+The link was unlabeled in the bottom nav.

 After